 2017 Rodent Awareness Week

 October 23-29, 2017, we will be observing Rodent Awareness Week, and we hope you'll join us.
 While this nationally observed week may not be as exciting as Christmas or Thanksgiving, it is definitely something every home or business owner should take part in.
 If we've learned anything from Christmas and Thanksgiving, it is that it is better to give than receive.
 Give the gift of knowledge during this year's Rodent Awareness Week.
-It may just save someone from falling victim to this comprehensive pest threat.
+It may just help someone in their battle to control rodents at home.

 Why Is Rodent Awareness Week So Important?